 It used to be you could load up a life insurance policy to the max.
 Prior to some law changes, this was a great tax shelter.
 Of course, the IRS is not a friend of tax shelters so that changed.

-Contrast this with a ROTH IRA, where contributions are limited, or even non-existent for individuals who make too much money.
+Contrast this with a ROTH IRA, where contributions are limited, or even non-existent for individuals who make too much money, which is why whole life insurance is the rich persons Roth.

-Over time, you will have two income producing assets, that can then be leveraged into creating even more income producing assets.
+Over time, you will have two income producing assets, that can then be leveraged into creating even more income producing assets, which is the foundation of infinite banking.

-You might be able to tell from the tone of this article that we at I&E are huge fans of whole life insurance.
-It is a great asset for building wealth and leaving a legacy and should be part of anyone’s financial blueprint.
+More specifically, we are huge fans of whole life because it is a great asset for building wealth and leaving a legacy and should be part of anyone’s financial blueprint.

-Give us a call today for a whole life insurance illustration and see just how powerful this asset can be for you.
+Give us a call today for a complimentary strategy session and see just how powerful this asset can be for you.